María Amalia Lacroze de Fortabat: Political activities

-After giving her support to the Peronist political movement of President-elect Carlos Saul Menem, Fortabat complained in 1989 that a major failing of Raul Alfonsin had been his lapse into "cronyism."
+After giving her support to the Peronist political movement of President-elect Carlos Saul Menem, Fortabat complained in 1989 that a major failing of Raúl Alfonsín had been his lapse into "cronyism."
 She cultivated a strong relationship with Menem, who later appointed her as a plenipotentiary ambassador, a privilege later revoked by Néstor Kirchner upon her sale of her 80% stake in Loma Negra to Brazilian conglomerate Camargo Corrêa in 2005.

 Art collecting and philanthropy

 As a patron of the arts, Mrs. Fortabat amassed an art collection reportedly valued at US$280 million (in 1999).
 Mrs. Fortabat paid $6.4 million in 1980 for J. M. W. Turner’s painting Juliet and Her Nurse (1836) from the collection of Flora Payne Whitney, at the time a record price for a painting sold at auction.
 Later, she sold many paintings, such as the Degas pastel Mary Cassatt at the Louvre (circa 1879), auctioned for $16.5 million at Sotheby's, New York, in 2002.

 Appointed President of the Fondo Nacional de las Bellas Artes (National Fine Arts Fund) in 1992, she purchased a Puerto Madero lot in 1998 for the purpose of creating an art museum (including most of her collection).
 The Fortabat Art Collection, a modernist museum in Buenos Aires designed by Rafael Viñoly, was inaugurated in October 2008.
 As a philanthropist, she established the Fundación Amalia Lacroze de Fortabat (previously named Fundación Alfredo Fortabat y Amalia Lacroze de Fortabat), which has given more than $40 million to numerous charitable organizations throughout Argentina since 1976.
 Among other causes, she gave many millions to the veterans of Argentina’s war with England over the Falkland Islands and refugees from the war in Kosovo in 1999.
 Also, she was among the founders of the Fundación Teatro Colón, trustee of the Metropolitan Museum of Art, New York, and a major benefactor of the Museo Nacional de Bellas Artes, the Museo Nacional de Arte Decorativo, the Mozarteum Argentino and the Museo de Arte Moderno de Buenos Aires.

 In 1997, when a jury of the Fortabat Foundation decided to give its prize for the best first novel by an Argentine to “The Anatomist”, a controversial novel by Federico Andahazi, Fortabat did not approve.
 She bought a newspaper ad saying the subject matter did not “contribute to the exaltation of the highest values of the human spirit.”
 In the end, she agreed to give Andahazi the $15,000 award that went with the prize but not the prize itself.

+Her granddaughter, Amalia Adriana Amoedo, an Argentine philanthropist, art collector, and visual artist, is the founder of the Fundación Ama Amoedo, a non-profit organization dedicated to promoting the visual arts in Latin America.